jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ### Design Overview

-This RFC extends the TensorFlow device class hierarchy to add a pluggable device named PluggableDevice which is built on top of StreamExecutor, and all new third-party devices who want to integrate with current TensorFlow stack only need to implment StreamExecutor C API.(Shown in Diagram 1).
+This RFC extends the TensorFlow device class hierarchy to add a standardized pluggable device named PluggableDevice which is built on top of StreamExecutor, and all new third-party devices who want to integrate with current TensorFlow stack only need to implment StreamExecutor C API.(Shown in Diagram 1).

 <div align=center>
 <img src=20200624-pluggable-device-for-tensorflow/design_overview.png>